radanskoric/radanskoric.github.io/_posts/2023-11-28-using-turbo-frame-streams-without-rails.markdown

 understand how they work.
 To do that I set out to rebuild a very simple To-Do application (*peak* originality!), using Turbo but without Rails or [turbo-rails](https://github.com/hotwired/turbo-rails){:target="_blank"} gem.
 I did that using Sinatra[^1].
-As you'll quickly see, it was really simple.
+As you'll see, it was really simple.
 So simple I wondered if it's worth a blog post.
-But then I realised that is kind of interesting in itself, so here we are.
+But then I realised that is kind of interesting in itself.

 This is not an intro-to-turbo post and I am assuming you already have some *basic* familiarity with **using** Turbo in a Rails application and just want to know more about it.
 If you are just starting to use it I would recommend [the official handbook](https://turbo.hotwired.dev/handbook/introduction){:target="_blank"} and this [introductory blog post](https://medium.com/@alexischvez/hotwire-supercharged-rails-forms-with-turbo-6de79bb9e374){:target="_blank"}
-(there are other excellent posts but I read this one and liked it).
+(there are other excellent posts but I first read this one and found it easy to follow).

 ## The Sinatra application